infiniticg/Infiniti-KMT/README.md

 The evidence of our team's Agile process is documented within GitHub and includes [screen shots of Jira](<https://github.com/infiniticg/Infiniti-KMT/blob/master/Documentation/Infiniti_KMT_Agile_Process.pdf>) as well as other more traditional documentation.

+k)	Created a prototype that works on multiple devices, and presents a responsive design;??????????

+l)	Used at least five (5) modern and open-source technologies, regardless of architectural layer (frontend, backend, etc.);  By using the Infiniti team’s extensive experience with open-source tools, and in alignment with the Digital Services Playbook goal was to "default to open (play 13)", we were able to integrate many open-source tools into our prototype, including:

+&nbsp;&nbsp;&nbsp;&nbsp;i.
+As with any project we undertake we look for the best components to integrate, and reused, rather than build from scratch.
+However, we also look for components that are widely used, with a proven track record of success.
+As such, the Infiniti KMT prototype uses Equella which is an open source Knowledge Management system as the framework for our KMT.
+Equella is widely used in the Education sector and Infiniti staff have been involved in the development and implementation of Equella.

+&nbsp;&nbsp;&nbsp;&nbsp;ii.
+Node.js (https://nodejs.org/en/) which is an open-source, cross-platform JavaScript run-time environment for executing JavaScript code server-side

+&nbsp;&nbsp;&nbsp;&nbsp;iii.
+Facebook React (a.k.a.
+ReactJS) (https://reactjs.org/) - React allows developers to create large web-applications that use data and can change over time without reloading the page.
+It aims primarily to provide speed, simplicity, and scalability.

+&nbsp;&nbsp;&nbsp;&nbsp;iv.
+Flux Dispatcher (https://facebook.github.io/flux/docs/dispatcher.html)

+&nbsp;&nbsp;&nbsp;&nbsp;v.
+ImageMagick which is a free and open-source software suite for displaying, converting, and editing raster image and vector image files.

+&nbsp;&nbsp;&nbsp;&nbsp;vi.
+Libav Open source audio and video processing tools.

+&nbsp;&nbsp;&nbsp;&nbsp;vii.
+The prototype database is Postgres which is an open source database.

+&nbsp;&nbsp;&nbsp;&nbsp;viii.
+Apache Tomcat is used as the application server.

+&nbsp;&nbsp;&nbsp;&nbsp;ix.
+Jenkins is used to kick off the build process.

+m)	Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service (PaaS) provider, and indicated which provider they used; The Infiniti KMT Prototype use AWS IaaS and PaaS.
+Infiniti is an AWS Advanced Partner with a large team of AWS architects and engineers.
+We are probably the largest AWS Public Sector consulting company in California.
+Our AWS DevOps engineer setup a leading-edge AWS IaaS and PaaS environment for the Infiniti KMT prototype.
+This AWS environment includes the following components

+&nbsp;&nbsp;&nbsp;&nbsp;i.
+AWS Elastic Container Service (ECS) - ECS is a highly scalable, high-performance container orchestration service that supports Docker containers and allows you to easily run and scale containerized applications on AWS

+&nbsp;&nbsp;&nbsp;&nbsp;ii.
+Amazon Elastic Container Registry (ECR) – ECR  is a fully-managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images.
+ECR is integrated with AWS ECS, simplifying the development to production workflow.
+Amazon ECR eliminates the need to operate your own container repositories or worry about scaling the underlying infrastructure.

+&nbsp;&nbsp;&nbsp;&nbsp;iii.
+AWS Relational Database Service (RDS) – RDS, as a PaaS, makes it easy to set up, operate, and scale a relational database in the cloud.
+RDS provides cost-efficient and resizable capacity while automating time-consuming administration tasks such as hardware provisioning, database setup, patching and backups.
+For the KMT prototype we chose RDS Postgres which is an open source database.

+&nbsp;&nbsp;&nbsp;&nbsp;iv.
+New Relic Agent is deployed in AWS ECS to monitor application health and performance.
+Infiniti is a partner with NewRelic and has implemented NewRelic in many large environments.

+&nbsp;&nbsp;&nbsp;&nbsp;v.
+Audit trail logs are saved into an AWS S3 bucket in a master account, away from the deployment account, for safe keeping.

+&nbsp;&nbsp;&nbsp;&nbsp;vi.
+Resilience is provided by an auto-scaling group managed by ECS and a Multi-AZ DB Deployment that is also backed up regularly.

+Architectural diagrams for our AWS IaaS and PaaS environment are included in our application architecture document ????

+n)	Developed automated unit tests for their code;  Infiniti’s Developers used automated unit tests for the KMT code.
+Our DevOps engineer then automated the running of the unit tests into the CI/CD pipeline.

+o)	Setup or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider;  Infiniti’s DevOps engineer set up a sophisticated and highly automated CI/CD pipeline for the KMT prototype including:

+&nbsp;&nbsp;&nbsp;&nbsp;i.
+When a build is triggered, Jenkins downloads the source files from the GitHub repository.

+&nbsp;&nbsp;&nbsp;&nbsp;ii.
+Tests are automatically run

+&nbsp;&nbsp;&nbsp;&nbsp;iii.
+When the build completes the resulting artifact is a Docker Image.

+&nbsp;&nbsp;&nbsp;&nbsp;iv.
+This Docker image is pushed to AWS ECR (Container Registry) and later pushed to AWS ECS (Elastic Container Service) for Deployment

+Architectural diagrams for our CI/CD pipeline is included in our application architecture document <LINK>

+p)	Setup or used configuration management; Infiniti’s DevOps engineer setup a GitHub for the Infiniti KMT prototype.
+All source code and supporting artifacts are maintained under configuration management in GitHub.

+q)	Setup or used continuous monitoring; To provide sophisticated continuous monitoring Infiniti’s DevOps engineer deployed a New Relic Agent in AWS ECS to monitor application health and performance.
+Infiniti is a partner with NewRelic and has implemented NewRelic in many large environments.

+r)	Deployed their software in an open source container, such as Docker (i.e., utilized operating-system-level virtualization); Infiniti’s DevOps engineer containerized the Infiniti KMT prototype into Docker.
+This Docker container is built by the Jenkins build as part of the CI/CD pipeline.

+s)	Provided sufficient documentation to install and run their prototype on another machine; Infiniti’s DevOps engineer documented the install and run procedures into Install Instructions ?????

+t)	Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge.
+Infiniti’s team used all open source technologies to build the Infiniti KMT prototype and have deployed to an AWS environment that is free of charge.